singerep/censaurus/docs/source/tutorial.rst

 Tutorial
 ========

-The goal of this tutorial is to create a detailed `choropleth map <https://en.wikipedia.org/wiki/Choropleth_map>`_ of the Northeast Region of the United States, where geographic areas are colored by the proportion of the men in those areas who are 65 years or older.
-In doing so, this tutorial will walk you through all of the major components of a ``censaurus`` workflow.
-The major steps highlighted here are:
+This tutorial will walk you through all of the major components of a ``censaurus`` workflow.
+The major steps highlighted are:

    + :ref:`Choosing a dataset`
    + :ref:`Finding relevant variables`